hhblaze/DBreeze/Documentation/LLM/DBreezeDocu_20260222.md

 using (var t = eng.GetTransaction())
 {
 //RandomKeySorter is accessible via transaction
-//AutomaticFlushLimitQuantityPerTable by default is 10000
+//AutomaticFlushLimitQuantityPerTable is retained for API compatibility but is not used.
-//t.RandomKeySorter.AutomaticFlushLimitQuantityPerTable = 100000;
+//Operations are executed by an explicit Flush or by committing the transaction,
-//When the quantity of operations per table is more or equal to AutomaticFlushLimitQuantityPerTable (or by committing the transaction), operations will be executed in sorted (ascending by the key) manner.
+//in sorted (ascending by the key) manner.
 //First Remove operations, then Insert operations will be executed.
 Random rnd = new Random();
 int k = 0 ;